athertahir/development-with-wildfly/Lab Guides/md files/Chapter08-01/Episode_5_Openshift.md

 as if it was a physical host.

 Let's return to our example and look at the load balancing of our host.
-Let's return to the example in which we are working within this chapter.
+Let's return to the example in which we are working within this episode.
 We statically scaled our catalog service to five instances.
 Let's enter the web console in order to look at all the pods on which the application currently runs: